 Heather Berry, DVM

 Dr. Berry grew up in Massachusetts and moved in New Hampshire after graduating from veterinary school.
 She is a graduate of the Cummings School of Veterinary Medicine at Tufts University where she earned her Doctor of Veterinary Medicine degree in 2001.
-She has gained experience at clinics along the seacoast before settling in the Portsmouth area.
+She gained experience at clinics along the seacoast before settling in the Portsmouth area.

 Dr. Berry has always loved science and animals, so it was a natural progression for her to pursue a career in veterinary medicine.
 She has been a team member with the Broadview Animal Hospital since fall of 2015.
 As a veterinarian, she strives “to stay progressive in a continuously changing field.
 One of her goals is “to foster and help expand our reproductive services department”.
 Her favorite aspect of practicing veterinary medicine is being able to use her knowledge to investigate cases, solve problems, and to work as a team.
 Dr. Berry has a special interest in diagnostic ultrasound, which is a skill utilized in theriogenology.

 An accomplished artist, Dr. Berry is a member of the Seacoast Artist Association.
 Her painting of a Yorkshire Terrier puppy can be seen on the August 2015 cover of the Journal of the American Veterinary Medical Association.
 She paints portraits of pets, people and nature.
-In her spare time she enjoys spending time outside, running, and hiking.
+In her spare time she enjoys being outside, running, and hiking.
 She shares her home with her husband, son, daughter, a rescue dog named Einstein, and cat named Ricky.

 Cathy Gajewski, DVM